StarRocks/starrocks/docs/sql-reference/sql-functions/array-functions/array_contains_all.md

 1 is returned if `arr2` is a subset of `arr1`.
 Otherwise, 0 is returned.

-If any of the two arrays is NULL， NULL is returned.
+If any of the two arrays is NULL, NULL is returned.

 ## Usage notes